British Universities Karting Championship

-The British Universities Karting Championship (BUKC) is a university-based kart racing series in the United Kingdom operated by Club100 and licensed by Motorsport UK.
-Founded in 2001, the championship is contested by 126 teams from a pool of 115 universities and over 1,300 licensed drivers, making it one of the largest karting competitions in the world.
+The British Universities Karting Championship (BUKC), formerly known as the Inter University Karting Championship (IUKC), is a university-based kart racing competition in the United Kingdom operated by Club100 and licensed by Motorsport UK.
+Founded in 1997 as the National University Karting Competition (NUKC), it is contested by 135 teams from a pool of 115 universities and over 1,300 licensed drivers, making it one of the largest karting competitions in the world.

-The BUKC is unique in collegiate karting by using two-stroke engines: since 2019, it has operated with Rotax Junior Max engines on a Birel ART chassis.
+The BUKC is unique in collegiate karting by its usage of two-stroke engines; since 2019, it has operated with Rotax Junior Max engines on a Birel ART chassis, having previously used TKM engines from 2002 onwards.
 Each season takes place across five main rounds in three classes, followed by the annual Drivers' Championship and 24 Hour Race.
-Loughborough University and Oxford Brookes University hold the record for most national championships, each having won the BUKC on six occasions.
-The reigning champions are the University of Bath, who beat Cardiff University by three points in the 2025 season.
+Loughborough and Oxford Brookes hold the record for most national championships, each having won the premier title on six occasions.
+The reigning champions are Southampton, who beat Bath on count-back in 2026.

-Current and former BUKC entrants have included a Formula One driver and two FIA World Endurance Vice-Champions, as well as several national karting champions, Formula Two, Formula Three, British Touring Car, GT3, and GT4 drivers.
-BUKC alumni have won numerous major motorsport titles, including the: 24 Hours of Le Mans, 12 Hours of Sebring, British GT Championship, European Le Mans Series, Nürburgring 24 Hours, American Le Mans Series, Italian Superturismo Championship, 24 Hours of Spa, Britcar Endurance Championship, and Ferrari Challenge Trofeo Pirelli.
+Former BUKC entrants have included one Formula One driver—Emanuele Pirro—and two FIA World Endurance vice-champions, as well as several national karting champions, Formula Two, Formula Three, touring car, GT3, and GT4 drivers.
+BUKC alumni have won numerous major motorsport titles, including the: 24 Hours of Le Mans, 12 Hours of Sebring, European Le Mans Series, American Le Mans Series, Nürburgring 24 Hours, British GT Championship, Italian Superturismo Championship, 24 Hours of Spa, Formula 3 Euro Series, and Ferrari Challenge Finali Mondiali.